-It happens sometimes when we need to lookup for a value from a table according to the row heading and column heading.
+It happens sometimes when we need to lookup up a value from a table according to the row heading and column heading.

 Performing a two-way lookup is all about getting a value from a two-dimensional table.
 That means you can get a value from any cell of a table.

-And for this, you need to combine match function with vlookup.
+And for this, you need to combine the match function with vlookup.

 How to Use VLOOKUP + MATCH for a Two Way LOOKUP

 Let’s come back to our example.
 We have a table with monthly sales quantity for four different zones of a company.

 Now let’s say, your boss wants to check quantity for a zone for a particular month (For Ex: month Sep and zone North).